-This chapter describes now to configure your gateway's Internet connection and add devices to your network.
+This chapter describes how to configure your gateway's Internet connection and add devices to your network.
 It includes the following sections:

 - Set Up Your Wireless Network

-- Configure Wireless Settings Manually

-- Use Push 'N' Connect (WPS) Wireless Setup

-- Add a Client Using a PIN

 - Set Up Wi-Fi Multimedia

 - Change the Password

-Note: Before changing wireless settings, connect the gateway and set up its Internet connection as described in the DOCSIS3.0 N450 Wi-Fi Data Gateway CG3000D Quick Installation Guide.
+Note: Before changing wireless settings, connect the gateway and set up its Internet connection as described in the DOCSIS3.0 N450 Wi-Fi Data Gateway CG3000Dv2 Quick Installation Guide.